Heniker/web-2fa/README.md

 icons for accounts
 qr code support
-toggle show password should remember cursor position show global timer if all tokens are of same period simple editing on mobile
+toggle show password should remember cursor position move otpauth to different lazy chunk keyboard navigation
+?show global timer if all tokens are of same period

+done:
 DnD

-edge fcs up timers even when page is visible. user has to make clicks on page for it not to throttle this makes animation timings wrong.
+edge messes up timers even when page is visible. user has to make clicks on page for it not to throttle this makes animation timings wrong.
 Also token's code generation can be delayed by up to 1 second check this
 ```